 With rogesha-6 located in the goal oriented 11th-from-6th, one may become empowered to provide a stronger life foundation for the ostracized and disadvantaged.

-when benefic, rogesha-6 in bhava-3 may indicate literary or narrative writing, or media-communications, carrying the message of exploitation, imbalance, crime, greed, and conflict
+when benefic, rogesha-6 in bhava-3 may indicate literary or narrative writing, or media-communications, carrying the message of exploitation, imbalance, criminalization / crime, greed, caste bigotry, conflict , and contempt.

 Animosity and disputes in teamwork communications .
-It is a challenge to get along with the work-group.
+It is a growth-challenge to get along with the work-group.

 Quarrelling with siblings; a younger sibling is ill, addicted, argumentative, or in debt